Bitcoin Logo

 Bitcoin Logo History

-Compared to other cryptocurrencies, bitcoin is the most demanded and widespread.
-Today it is included in the Unicode standards under its unique number.
-It is included in the original logo, which is combined with two parts: text (system name) and graphic (BTC symbol).
+Compared with other cryptocurrencies, Bitcoin is the most sought-after and widely used.
+Today, it is included in the Unicode standard under its unique code point.
+It is also included in the original logo, which consists of two parts: the textual part (the system’s name) and the graphic part (the BTC symbol).

-But before they became the basis of an authentic emblem, they went through several modifications separately.
-For example, at first, the designation of the unit of account resembled the Thai baht – the capital “B” crossed vertically with one line.
-However, over time, when the community realized that it was a stable and reliable cryptocurrency, its sign began to look like a “B” with two vertical lines – like a dollar.
-Also in use were just the letters “BC” – short for “bitcoin.”
+However, before becoming the basis of the authentic emblem, they underwent several separate modifications.
+For example, at first, the unit of account’s designation resembled the Thai baht, with the capital letter “B” crossed vertically by a single line.
+However, when the community realized this was a stable, reliable cryptocurrency, its symbol began to resemble “B” with two vertical lines, like a dollar sign.
+The letters “BC”, short for “bitcoin”, were also used in this way.

 What is Bitcoin?

-Bitcoin is a peer-to-peer cryptocurrency and a decentralized payment system using this currency unit.
-It was introduced in 2008 by an unknown person (or group of people) under the name Satoshi Nakamoto and was put into circulation in 2009.
-Bitcoins are obtained by mining or exchanging them in a peer-to-peer network without intermediaries.
+Bitcoin is a peer-to-peer cryptocurrency and decentralized payment system that uses it as its unit of currency.
+It was introduced in 2008 by an unknown person (or group) named Satoshi Nakamoto and put into circulation in 2009.
+Bitcoin is mined or exchanged on a peer-to-peer network without intermediaries.

 2009 – 2010